 Gallstones develop when substances present in the bile start to harden.
 Over many years, this may lead to several small stones forming or one large stone.
 A large stone can block the bile duct or travel along it and then obstruct the opening to the pancreas.

-There are two main types of gallstone, which are cholesterol gallstones and pigment gallstones.
+There are two main types of gallstones, which are cholesterol gallstones and pigment gallstones.
 Cholesterol gallstones are the most common type and occur when the diet is too rich in cholesterol.
 Pigment gallstones form when the bile is too rich in bilirubin, a breakdown product formed when red blood cells are broken down.
 These pigment stones are less common and develop in cases of blood disorders such as sickle cell anemia.

 However, if the gallstone starts to move out of the gallbladder and becomes stuck in the bile duct, then various symptoms may manifest.